eclipsesource/tabris-js/doc/event-types.md

+**Note:** if not explicitly documented, the event handler argument is not yet implemented.

 dispose
 =======
 Fired on widget dispose.
-The event handler argument is an empty object.

 focus
 =====
 Fired on widget focus gain.
-The event handler argument is an empty object.

 blur
 ====
 Fired on widget focus lost.
-The event handler argument is an empty object.

 resize
 ======